 There were a couple of years when I was tremendously confused about pragmatics and information structure.
 I learned a lot from reading Knud Lambrecht’s 1994 book Information Structure and Sentence Form.
 And one of the most useful things I learned was that people use the word “topic” to mean several different things, some of which are mutually exclusive.

-Here are the words and definitions that Lambrecht used for these concepts, along with some commentary:
+Here are the words and definitions that Lambrecht used instead of “topic” for these concepts, along with some commentary: